cettia/cettia.github.io/guides/cettia-tutorial.md

 ### Setting Up the Project

 Before getting started, be sure that you have Java 8+ and Maven 3+ installed.
-According to statistics from Maven Central, Servlet 3 and Java WebSocket API 1 are the most-used I/O frameworks in writing Cettia applications, so we will use them to build the Cettia starter kit.
+According to statistics from Maven Central, Servlet 3 and Java WebSocket API 1 are the most-used web frameworks in writing Cettia applications, so we will use them to build the Cettia starter kit.
 Of course, you can use other frameworks like Grizzly and Netty, as you will see later.

 First, create a directory called `starter-kit`.
 We will write and manage only the following three files in the directory: